Get A Tattoo In Dubai

 3. Carefully remove the bandage and gently wash the tattoo

 Your artist recommends lukewarm water and mild, antibacterial or antimicrobial soafree cleaning liquid.
 Rub the tattoo gently by using your hands, removing all traces of blood, plasma, or leaked ink.
-This will help to prevent the tattoo from scabbing too soon.
+This will help to prevent the Dubai tattoo from scabbing too soon.
 Don´t use a washcloth or any sponge to clean the tattoo, as these harbor bacteria.
 Wash the tattoo indirectly by splashing the water over the tattoo with your hands, don´t hold it under the stream of water.

 4. Gently dry the tattoo